top of page

 Bio

 Chris Darst is an award-winning San Francisco artist.
-She discovered sculpture many years ago as a diversion from a memoir in progress.
-The words stopped flowing after wandering into the unspeakable, so she quietly covered her Smith-Corona and picked up a blow torch.
+They discovered sculpture many years ago as a diversion from a memoir in progress.
+The words stopped flowing after wandering into the unspeakable, so they quietly covered the Smith-Corona and picked up a blow torch.

-While her preferred medium is stone, she continually explores a wide array of media utilizing assemblage, reclaimed wood, found object and fabric.
+While their preferred medium is stone, they continually explore a wide array of media utilizing assemblage, reclaimed wood, found object and fabric.

-She uses metal and installation to create oversized and evocative sculpture to spark a conversation about the silence that ails humanity.
-Her work is deeply driven by her own life-experience, the basis of her explorations both into the dark and the illumination with which she returns.
+They use metal and installation to create oversized and evocative sculpture to spark a conversation about the silence that ails humanity.
+Their work is deeply driven by their own life-experience, the basis of their explorations both into the dark and the illumination with which they return.

-Chris has been recognized by Allied Artists of America, New York City, for her stone work, and the San Francisco Equal Justice Society for her social statement through art.
-She was nominated for the Fleishhacker Foundation Eureka Fellowship Program, and her recent foray into painting has earned three Juror's Award of Merit.
-She continues to refine her craft and her vision in her pursuit of social justice.
+Chris has been recognized by Allied Artists of America, New York City, for her stone work, and the San Francisco Equal Justice Society for their social statement through art.
+They were nominated for the Fleishhacker Foundation Eureka Fellowship Program, and their recent foray into painting has earned three Juror's Awards of Merit.
+They continue to refine their craft and their vision in their pursuit of social justice.

 bottom of page